 SI.
-No. Preceding Financial Year Amount transferred to Amount spent in the erred to any fund II as per section 1 • Amount remaining to be Unspent CSR Account under section 135 (6) (in Rs.) reporting Financial Year (in Rs.)
+No. Preceding Financial Year Amount transferred to Amount spent in the erred to any fund II as per section 1 • Amount remaining to be Unspent CSR rep Account under Finar reporting Financial Year (in Rs.)
 Name of the Fund Amount (in Rs) Date of transfer spent in succeeding financial years (in Rs.)
 Not Applicable